OlehKulykov/R2D9SkiaSvgData/README.md

 #### Info:
 Skia library contains module 'svg', but the 'svg' module classes are not exportable.
-So, we'll use reverse method: inject exportable function via this header & source files and use non-exportable 'svg' code with rest rendering code.
+So, we'll use reverse method: inject exportable C function via this header & source files and use non-exportable 'svg' code with rest rendering functionality.

 #### Note:
 It's recommended to use it as a static lib.
 Plus, for macOS & iOS users, there are compiled universal XCFramework and macOS/iOS Framewoks, attached for a latest release.